raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 }
 ```

-These no longer have the mathematical "purity" of the functional-style implementations, but then again, generators are not really functions, aren't really used like functions, and perhaps we shouldn't try to write them like functions.
+These no longer have the mathematical "purity" of the functional-style implementations, but then again, generator functions are not really functions, aren't really used like functions, and perhaps we shouldn't try to write them like functions.

 ---

-### the problem with mapping generators with themselves
+### the problem with mapping generator functions with themselves

 Recall `fibonacci2` (now written with our new `mapWith`), which maps itself against itself: